filamentgroup/marquee/README.md

 ### FAQs

-*Q:* Seriously?
+**Q:** Seriously?<br>
-*A:* Oh yeah.
+**A:** Oh yeah.

-*Q:* _Seriously?_
+**Q:** _Seriously?_<br>
-*A:* Okay, look: this is an _absolute last resort_ fallback pattern for the <a href="https://github.com/filamentgroup/Heart.js">Heart.js ticker pattern</a>, which itself falls back to simply displaying all your content at once.
+**A:** Okay, look: this is an _absolute last resort_ fallback pattern for the <a href="https://github.com/filamentgroup/Heart.js">Heart.js ticker pattern</a>, which itself falls back to simply displaying all your content at once.
 This script gives you basic controls for a `marquee` tag, in the event that you need a Heart.js ticker to _unfailingly_ fall back to something ticker-like.

-*Q:* You know `marquee` is deprecated, right?
+*Q:* You know `marquee` is deprecated, right?<br>
 *A:* On the contrary: it was <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee?redirectlocale=en-US&redirectslug=HTML%2FElement%2Fmarquee">never a standard in the first place</a>.

-*Q:* Do you have any data to back up the performance claims?
+**Q:** Do you have any data to back up the performance claims?<br>
-*A:* Unfortunately, no. The best profiling tool we had in a place where this shows an appreciable _visual_ difference over Heart.js is the IE8 dev tools’ profiler, which shows no performance information on `marquee`—we can’t dig up any data on whatever arcane majjyks power the `marquee` element, deep within the rendering engine.
+**A:** Unfortunately, no. The best profiling tool we had in a place where this shows an appreciable _visual_ difference over Heart.js is the IE8 dev tools’ profiler, which shows no performance information on `marquee`—we can’t dig up any data on whatever arcane majjyks power the `marquee` element, deep within the rendering engine.
 If you know a way to profile this anywhere, <a href="https://github.com/filamentgroup/marquee/issues">I’d really like to hear from you</a>.

-*Q:* Why does the code seem so… “DHTML for Dummies?”
+**Q:** Why does the code seem so… “DHTML for Dummies?”<br>
-*A:* It _is_ for dummies.
+**A:** It _is_ for dummies.
 Old, old browsers.
 Older mobile browsers with incredibly poor standards support.
 Long-abandoned IEs.
 This is JavaScript at a first-grade parsing level—if it should break, however: you still get a ticker.

-*Q:* You’re insane.
+**Q:** You’re insane.<br>
-*A:* Little bit.
+**A:** Little bit.

 ### Contribute